The Lamplighters

 "Don't take sides."

 Maintain for everyone.
+Corporate districts get the same attention as Dregs corridors.
 Neutrality is protection.
 The Grid doesn't have politics.

 Structure: Not a Hierarchy, a Web